 Identity theft is an increasingly common issue throughout the world.
 The number of potential victims in America is high in large part due to the nation’s reliance on online applications for credit cards, car loans, and other forms of convenient financial services.

-Although many people are taking advantage of identity theft monitoring and other protection programs, the risk of identity theft remains high due to the sheer number of cybercriminals trying to take advantage of weaknesses in online systems and your cybersecurity practices.
+Although many people are taking advantage of the best Identity theft protection monitoring and other theft insurance programs, the risk of identity theft remains high due to the sheer number of cybercriminals trying to take advantage of weaknesses in online systems and your cybersecurity practices.
 Take this opportunity to educate yourself on the reasons for cybercriminals’ activities and ways you can avoid them.

 For experienced identity thieves, tracking down sensitive information is easier than ever.
 The amount of transactions conducted online has made it simple for data thieves to break into poorly secured online systems and take massive amounts of personal information from thousands of users.
-This is a critical part of why identity theft is the fastest is the growing crime in America.
+This is a critical part of why identity theft is the fastest-growing crime in America.

 It’s also easy for identity thieves to steal information from paper records.
 If you dispose of records without redacting or shredding sensitive information, you run the risk of someone going through a recycling bin and taking your Social Security Number (SSN), address, and other information from various applications.
 Although businesses that receive paper applications usually try to dispose of them securely, mistakes or deliberate theft and abuse can happen.

 It’s easier than ever for hackers to take advantage of the amount of information available online.
 Data leaks can expose passwords, credit card numbers, addresses, Social Security Numbers (SSNs), bank account numbers, and more.
 If you reuse passwords between websites, the risks increase even further because hackers can access multiple accounts.